Malcolm Wheeler-Nicholson: Later career

 Detective Comics #1 (March 1937).
 Cover art by Vin Sullivan.

 Wheeler-Nicholson suffered from continual financial crises, both in his personal and professional lives.
 "Dick Woods" artist Lyman Anderson, whose Manhattan apartment Wheeler-Nicholson used as a rent-free pied-à-terre, said, "His wife would call [from home on Long Island] and be in tears ... and say she didn't have money and the milkman was going to cut off the milk for the kids.
 I'd send out 10 bucks, just because she needed it".

 The third and final title published under his aegis would be Detective Comics, advertised with a cover illustration dated Dec.
 1936, but eventually premiering three months late, with a March 1937 cover date.

 Detective Comics would become a sensation with the introduction of Batman in issue #27 (May 1939).
 By then, however, Wheeler-Nicholson was gone.
 In 1937, in debt to printing-plant owner and magazine distributor Harry Donenfeld – who was as well a pulp-magazine publisher and a principal in the magazine distributorship Independent News – Wheeler-Nicholson was compelled to take Donenfeld on as a partner in order to publish Detective Comics #1.
 Detective Comics, Inc. was formed, with Wheeler-Nicholson and Jack Liebowitz, Donenfeld's accountant, listed as owners.

 The major remained for a year, but cash-flow problems continued.
 DC's 50th-anniversary publication Fifty Who Made DC Great cites the Great Depression as "forc[ing] Wheeler-Nicholson to sell his publishing business to Harry Donenfeld and Jack Liebowitz in 1937".
 However, wrote comics historian Gerard Jones:

 In early 1938, Harry Donenfeld sent him and his wife on a cruise to Cuba to 'work up new ideas'.
 When they came home, the major found the lock to his office door changed.
 In his absence, Harry had sued him for nonpayment and pushed Detective Comics, Inc. into bankruptcy court.
-There a judge named Abe Mennen [error, Menin was the actual name], one of Harry's old Tammany buddies, had been appointed interim president of the firm and arranged a quick sale of its assets to Independent News.
+There a judge named Abe Mennen, one of Harry's old Tammany buddies, had been appointed interim president of the firm and arranged a quick sale of its assets to Independent News.
 Harry gave the major a percentage of More Fun Comics as a shut-up token and wished him well.

 Wheeler-Nicholson "gave up on the world of commerce thereafter and went back to writing war stories and critiques of the American military" in addition to straight "articles on politics and military history".